twh9811/QuackersWebstore/docs/DesignDoc.md

 ## OO Design Principles

-### Open/Closed Principle (_**NEEDS DIAGRAM**_)
+### Open/Closed Principle

 The Open/Closed Principle is that software entities should be open for extension but closed for modification.
-Our Domain Analysis illustrates this by creating multiple states/ entities that can be used in other entities through extension but cannot be changed/ modified by them.
-An example of this is that the user account can include a shopping cart, but the shopping cart alone cannot modify the user account by itself.
-A way that we could possibly follow this principle better could be to either break down our design into more specific details by creating more entities
+Our Model Tier UML diagram illustrates this by creating multiple states/entities that can be used in other entities through extension but cannot be changed/modified by them.

+An example of this is our Account class.
+Our Account class on its own is an abstract class that supplies basic functionality and necessary properties to classes that implement it, such as our UserAccount and OwnerAccount classes.

+We could follow this principle better by either breaking down our design into more specific components or by creating more entities that share functionality.

-### Pure Fabrication (_**NEEDS DIAGRAM**_)
+### Pure Fabrication

-This principle is applied in our design with our user account.
+This principle is applied in our design with our user account, as seen above in the Model Tier UML diagram.
 This is merely a way to store a username, password, and payment information in an easy manner.
 Our authentication system is going to be handling all the creation, establishing, and verifying of the credentials within it.
 If the user account is being created, the authentication system will store it in its records.
 If an account already exists and somebody is trying to log in, then our authentication system will take the data from the user account in its records and parse it respectively with its own methods.
 If a user wants to delete their account, the authentication system removes it from its records.
 A user account has no functionality other than storing the data for an account.

 Our shopping cart would most likely serve to benefit from pure fabrication.
 We need something to handle the product methods.
 Right now, we would have to add multiple methods to our shopping cart class to gather all the information